 Ever wonder why a certain medication may work great for a friend and do nothing for you?
 Interestingly, it could involve specific genes that transport the medication into and out of your cells.

-Let’s take fexofenadine (brand names are Allegra, Aller-ease), for example.
-You may have watery eyes and a drippy nose during spring allergy season, and take some fexofenadine to help with the symptoms.
-Once swallowed, that medication dissolves, goes through absorption, and then transports to the cells where it acts.
-Plus, it must stay inside those target cells.
+Fexofenadine (brand names are Allegra, Aller-ease) is a commonly used allergy medication.
+Say that you have watery eyes and a drippy nose during spring allergy season, and take some fexofenadine to help with the symptoms.

 Certain medications and toxins are transported back out of cells by an ATP-binding cassette transporter protein encoded by the ABCB1 gene.

-In the epithelial cells lining your intestines, the ABCB1 proteins involve the pumping of substances back into the intestinal lumen.
-So imagine taking an fexofenadine; it then dissolves, gets absorbed, and then part of that gets pumped back into the intestines to be eliminated.
+Imagine taking a fexofenadine pill: it then dissolves, gets absorbed, and then part of that gets pumped back into the intestines to be eliminated.

+In general, it is a good thing for the body to get rid of a substance that it thinks might be toxic.
+But when it comes to medications, this can create problems.
 While an allergy medication not working well for you isn’t really a big deal, the real problem comes when trying to keep chemotherapy drugs inside of cancer cells.
 Thus, this gene has been studied in depth for drugs that treat cancer.

 ABCB1 Genotype Report: